allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

-*Returned when the nonce passed has been used or not available*
+*Thrown when the nonce passed has been used or not available*

 ### NOT_PENDING_OWNER